ManimalaC/sda-testing-1/README.md

 Create a test that checks whether the author and rating details are stored correctly after creation.
 Record separate tests that check whether the `upvote` and `downvote` methods work as expected.

-### Testing Auction
-In Chapter 4 the Auction project was introduced.
-You should revisit this project, but now attempt to think how you could improve it by including unit testing.
-The Auction project code has been included in your repository.

-You must create a test class for all the Auction project classes.
-The testing should be as comprehensive as you can make it, and as a minimum, for each method, you must consider:

-- Positive and negative cases
-- Appropriate boundary tests